Belarus' isolation grows after journalist's dramatic arrest

-BRUSSELS (AP) — Belarus’ isolation deepened Tuesday as commercial planes avoided its airspace, the European Union worked up new sanctions, and a U.N. official said he was concerned for the welfare of an opposition journalist arrested in Minsk after being pulled off a plane that was diverted there in what the West called a state-sponsored hijacking.
+BRUSSELS (AP) — Belarus’ isolation deepened Tuesday as commercial jets avoided its airspace, the European Union worked up new sanctions, and officials expressed concern for the welfare of an opposition journalist arrested in Minsk after being pulled off a plane that was diverted there in what the West called a state-sponsored hijacking.

-The dramatic arrest has put a spotlight on Belarusian President Alexander Lukashenko’s iron-fisted rule and suppression of dissent — but it was not clear what effect ore sanctions or other measures would have.
+The dramatic developments put a spotlight on Belarusian President Alexander Lukashenko’s iron-fisted rule and suppression of dissent — but it was not clear what effect more sanctions or other measures would have.

+Asked about the video, German Chancellor Angela Merkel said she agreed with Britain’s Prime Minister Boris Johnson that it was “worrying and disturbing” and makes the EU demand for his release “all the more urgent.”

+“And we will use all channels at our disposal to do this,” she added.

 The 26-year-old journalist and activist was arrested Sunday after Belarusian flight controllers ordered the Ryanair jetliner he was aboard to land, telling the crew that there was a bomb threat against the flight.
-A Belarusian fighter jet was scrambled to escort the plane.
+A Belarusian fighter jet was scrambled to escort the plane to Minsk.

-They demanded Pratasevich's release and urged the International Civil Aviation Organization to start an investigation into the flight diversion, while recommending European carriers avoid Belarus' airspace.
-Polish carrier LOT and Baltic airlines have begun bypassing the country, while Air France, KLM, Lufthansa and others have all said they will follow suit.
+They demanded Pratasevich's release and urged the International Civil Aviation Organization to investigate the flight diversion, while recommending European carriers avoid Belarus' airspace.
+Polish carrier LOT and Baltic airlines began bypassing the country, while Air France, KLM, Lufthansa and others said they will follow suit.

-Belarus has defended its actions and its Transport Ministry said Tuesday that it has invited international aviation, U.S. and EU authorities to investigate the flight’s diversion.
+Belarus has defended its actions and its Transport Ministry said Tuesday it has invited international aviation, U.S. and EU authorities to investigate the diversion.

-In the wake of the brazen move, the country's first post-Soviet leader urged the West to introduce even tougher sanctions.
+In the wake of the brazen move, Belarus' first post-Soviet leader, Stanislav Shushkevich, urged the West to introduce even tougher sanctions.

-EU Commission Chief Ursula von der Leyen said the bloc will introduce additional sanctions that will target "businesses and economic entities that are financing this regime.”
+EU Commission Chief Ursula von der Leyen said the bloc will introduce more sanctions that will target "businesses and economic entities that are financing this regime.”

+Speaking at the end of a two-day European Union meeting, Merkel noted that the specific targets have yet to be named.
+“Companies need to be found that are appropriate, and where it is legally solid that we sanction them,” she said.

 “We know that in this country, the major state companies make the money.
 This is going to hit them and everything is targeted towards making them feel the sting,” said Dutch Prime Minister Mark Rutte.

-Some warn that more sanctions will do little to alleviate that situation and will only push Belarus even closer to its main sponsor and ally, Russia, and reduce the influence of the EU and others.
+Some say more sanctions will do little to alleviate the situation and will only push Belarus even closer to its main sponsor and ally, Russia, and reduce the influence of the EU and others.

 “Lukashenko will become an increasingly easy prey for the Kremlin,” said Alexander Klaskouski, an independent Minsk-based political analyst.
 “As a pariah country, Belarus will find it much more difficult to fend off the Kremlin demands for the introduction of a single currency, the deployment of air bases and access to lucrative Belarusian economic assets.”